Connecting to Google Sheets

 - Enter the following details:

 Culture: Select the culture for your spreadsheet.
 This defines settings such as the format of the date and time or delimiter (decimal or comma).
+To change the default culture, see here.

 First Row Contains Field Names: Select to specify table column names based on the header in the first row of the spreadsheet.